 The behavior of a program indexing an array out of bounds is unpredictable and erratic.
 Three conditions associated with the memory accessed by the out-of-bounds indexing account for most of the program's arbitrary behavior:

 Remembering that C++ does not automatically test array indexes for out-of-bounds conditions is software developers' first step toward creating safe, secure, and robust code.
-Their next step is understanding when a program must test an index before using it and when a test is an unnecessary expense.
+Their next step is to understand when a program must test an index before using it and when testing is an unnecessary expense.

 int scores[100];